josepharceneaux/ecs-stuff/push_campaign_service/README.md

 Push Campaign Service API allows users (recruiters) to send push notification campaigns to their candidates.
-To send a push notification to a candidate, candidate must be registered with our app using OneSignal api and we must have his device id (player_id in onesignal terminology).
+To send a push notification to a candidate, candidate must be registered with our app using OneSignal API and we must have his device id (player_id in onesignal terminology).

 Users will be able to see the activities on the campaign from activity history.
 In this API, we will implement functionality for